-- Step 1: Conduct a site visit survey with the relevant specialists (i.e., Wetland Specialist, Engineer and Environmental Assessment Practitioner) to: - Describe the hydro-geomorphic setting and characteristics of the wetland impacted. - Assess the overall health of the wetland using WET-Health Guidelines (WRC, 2008; 2020).
-Map and delineate the wetland impacted and clearly show the extent.
-This will inform the HGM type, rehabilitation objectives and methods or techniques to be employed. - Identify the specific impacts to be addressed by rehabilitation and describe it in more detail where necessary.
-For example, for headcut erosion, the specific dimensions (i.e., width, depth and length) and level of activity of headcuts would be described. - Field observation, describe in detail areas impacted and the type of erosion impacts observed. - Describe the following: - Soil type: indicate whether the soil is dispersive or not - The foundations: indicate whether there are stable soil horizons or rock layers, etc., present lower down in the profile or in the floor of the erosion feature. - Below are some of the examples of erosion that might be prevalent: - o Sheet, rill, interrill or tunnel erosion - o Gully erosion; - Headcut erosion; - Donga erosion; - Stream channel/bank erosion. - Step 2: Fixed-point photography (in accordance with the guidelines outlined in WET-Rehab-Evaluate: in Cowden and Kotze, 2008) should be considered when undertaking fieldwork pertaining to observation made for the wetland in question. - Step 3: Site layout, rehabilitation objectives together with the proposed interventions must be agreed by the team upon completing the site visit.
+- Step 1: Conduct a site visit survey with the relevant specialists (i.e., Wetland Specialist, Engineer and Environmental Assessment Practitioner) to: - Describe the hydro-geomorphic setting and characteristic of the wetland impacted. - Assess the overall health of the wetland using WET-Health Guidelines (WRC, 2008; 2020) - Identify the specific impacts to be addressed by rehabilitation and describe it in more detail where necessary.
+For example, for headcut erosion, the specific dimensions and level of activity of headcuts would be described. - Field observation, describe in detail areas impacted and the type of erosion impacts observed.
+Below are some of the examples of erosion that might be prevalent:

+- Sheet, rill, interrill or tunnel erosion - Gully erosion; - Headcut erosion; - Donga erosion; - Stream channel/bank erosion. - Step 2: Map and delineate the wetland impacted and clearly show the extent.
+This will inform the rehabilitation methods or techniques to be employed. - Step 3: Site layout, rehabilitation objectives together with the proposed interventions must be agreed by the team upon completing the site visit.
 In selecting the interventions, consider the following: - Intervention option(s) selected must be the most appropriate to achieve the rehabilitation objectives. - Appropriate dimensions of the wetland locations must be measured in order to be able to design and calculate the bill of quantities for the interventions. - Step 4: An Environmental Authorization (EA) inclusive of Environmental Impact Assessment (EIA) and Basic Assessment Process must be lodged with the National Department of Forestry, Fisheries, and Environment (DFFE) for rehabilitation activities in terms of the National Environmental Management Act (NEMA).
-Below is a list of some key supporting documentations for the application: - Basic Assessment Report - Wetland Assessment Report

-- Rehabilitation Plan Report - Designs and Interventions Report the report must include the following: - Hydrological assessment to inform the selection of the design flow to be applied to the intervention. - Construction materials to be selected based on site specific criteria. - The intervention design demonstrating a plan view, a longitudinal section and front elevation at appropriate scales, and appropriate dimensions. - Bills of quantities calculated for the designs including cost estimates. - Step 5: A Water Use License Application (WULA)/General Authorization (GA) must be lodged with the Department of Water and Sanitation in order for certain wetland rehabilitation activities to be undertaken.
+Below is a list of some key supporting documentations for the application: - Basic Assessment Report - Wetland Assessment Report - Rehabilitation Plan Report - Designs and Interventions Report the report must include the following: - Hydrological assessment to inform the selection of the design flow to be applied to the intervention. - Construction materials to be selected based on site specific criteria. - The intervention design demonstrating a plan view, a longitudinal section and front elevation at appropriate scales, and appropriate dimensions. - \circ $\;$ Bills of quantities calculated for the designs including cost estimates . - Step 5: A Water Use License Application (WULA)/General Authorization (GA) must be lodged with the Department of Water and Sanitation in order for certain wetland rehabilitation activities to be undertaken.
 These activities include 'impeding or diverting the flow of water in a watercourse' and 'altering the bed, banks, course or characteristics of a watercourse'. where they are specifically undertaken for the purposes of rehabilitating a wetland for conservation purposes.
-Below is a list of some key supporting documentations for the applications: - Wetland Delineation and Assessment Report this report must clearly demonstrate the impacts on resource quality characteristics (impact/modification to flow regime as ecosystem drivers); the proposed rehabilitation interventions and the possible changes to PES and EIS of the wetland system. - Environmental Impacts Assessment Report
+Below is a list of some key supporting documentations for the applications: - Wetland Delineation and Assessment Report this report must clearly demonstrate the impacts on resource quality characteristics (impact/modification to flow regime as ecosystem drivers); the proposed rehabilitation interventions and the possible changes to PES and EIS of the wetland system. - Environmental Impacts Assessment Report threatening to propagate through the wetland; the appropriate rehabilitation objective would be to halt and prevent the propagation of the erosion headcut using various methods/techniques.
+PHASE 4: Execution

 Note: No wetland rehabilitation work may be undertaken until such time that an EA and WUL/GA is granted by the DFFE and DWS respectively.
-In addition, the rehabilitation work should be in accordance with the CARA regulations.

-The objectives of rehabilitation will entail addressing the incised wetland channel due to erosion using the appropriate measures.
+The objectives of rehabilitation will entail addressing the incised wetland using the appropriate measures.
 These objectives must be informed by the information and data collated in Phase 1 and 2 above.
-As an example, when the primary threat to the wetland was identified as headcut erosion threatening to propagate through the wetland; the appropriate rehabilitation objective would be to halt and prevent the propagation of the erosion headcut using various methods/techniques.
+As an example, when the primary threat to the wetland was identified as headcut erosion